US Passport Photo Requirements 2026: 2x2, Online Renewal, No Glasses

 - Review the automated compliance checks — head size, centering, and background color are all validated.

-- Download your photo as a digital file for online submission, or generate a print-ready 4x6 sheet with multiple copies.
+- Download your photo as a digital file for online submission, or generate a print-ready 4x6 sheet through passport photo print layouts.

 Where to Submit